Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There is no way of knowing whether you will be approved for a personal loan.
 Not only that, but credit reporters keep a record of every personal loan rejected status on your credit file.
 Even if you get just one rejection, the next lender you apply with may see this as a red flag.
 Depending on your circumstances, this could be enough to reject you again.

 There’s no magic trick to guarantee a lender will say yes, but there are some ways you can avoid being denied the finance that you need.
 Read on to find out common personal loan rejection reasons and what you can do for a higher chance of approval.

-The most common reasons personal loans aren’t approved
+The most common personal loan rejection reasons

 - Insufficient income.
-The lender won’t approve your application if your income can’t sustain the monthly repayments.
+Lenders won’t approve your application if your income can’t sustain the monthly repayments.
 Lenders usually have a minimum income you need to earn to be eligible for a loan, so check if there is one set.
 If not, work out what repayments you need to make and if they are manageable on your income.